 There is no time limit on reporting violations of the Code of Conduct; however, the longer someone waits to report an offense, the harder it becomes for university officials to obtain information and witness statements and to make determinations regarding alleged violations.
 Likewise, anonymous complaints are permitted, however, doing so may limit the university's ability to investigate and respond to a complaint.
 Those who are aware of misconduct are encouraged to report it as quickly as possible to the Office of Student Conduct and/or to Wittenberg Police.
-Employees are mandated to report any knowledge of abuse or suspected abuse of a minor and all designated Responsible Employees are required to report knowledge of sex or gender abuse or discrimination to the Title IX Coordinator (Casey Gill, 937-327-7801 or gillc@wittenberg.edu)
+Employees are mandated to report any knowledge of abuse or suspected abuse of a minor and all designated Responsible Employees are required to report knowledge of sex, gender abuse or discrimination to the Title IX Coordinator (Casey Gill, 937-327-7801 or gillc@wittenberg.edu).

 Wittenberg University email is the university's primary means of communication with students.
 Students are responsible for all communication delivered to their university email address.
+The University also utilizes a SMS texting program for information sharing purposes only.
+All students are opted-in to this program annually with the ability to opt-out at any time.
+This does not replace email as the university's primary means of communication.